 In British Columbia we’ve also found trustworthy companies that provide ethical marine mammal watching.
 Nimmo Bay, a wilderness resort in the Great Bear Rainforest puts the welfare of the dolphins (and other cetaceans) first during their marine mammal watching trips.
 Maple Leaf Adventures offers multi-day sailing cruises on Alaska’s Inside Passage and Haida Gwaii in BC.

-If you really want to swim with dolphins, a more ethical way would be to swim with wild dolphins.
+If you really want to swim with dolphins, a more ethical way would be to swim with dolphins in the wild.
 Though some say that the only ethical option is to just to leave them alone and not swim with them at all, I disagree.